 The Place des Nations is the heart of international Geneva.
 It is the site of the Broken Chair, created by the Geneva-based artist Daniel Berset and a symbol of the fight against anti-personnel mines.

 This square is often a place where demonstrators gather to attract the attention of public opinion and international organisations alike.

-Looking at the square, visitors can admire the grand entrance to the Palais des Nations, the lane bordered by the flags of its 192 member states.
+Opposite this esplanade, you can admire the grand entrance to the Palais des Nations, whose avenue is lined with the flags of its 192 member states.

 And what’s more…

 Standing opposite the Place des Nations, the United Nations High Commissioner for Refugees provides full documentation on the actions of the organisation along with a presentation of its activities.

 Having visited the Nations district, what could be better than a brief visit to the prestigious Conservatory and Botanical Gardens.